 Can I Use Tomato and Pepper Sauce to Dress Pasta?

-The Tomato and Pepper Sauce is delicious.
+The Roman stylechicken sauce is delicious.
 Of course, it can be enjoyed as a side dish with chicken.
 But if you have leftovers, it makes a great pasta sauce!

 What Other Herbs Can I Use Besides Basil?

-We have seasoned the chicken with peppers and basil.
+We have seasoned the Roman style chicken with just basil.
 But you can flavor the dish with thyme, marjoram, rosemary, or oregano, depending on your preference.

 All of these herbs work well in this recipe and are typical of the Mediterranean cuisine.